Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks: Quantum Network Background

 \section{Quantum Network Background}

 Unlike the classical Internet, which encodes information using binary bits (0's and 1's), quantum networks and quantum computing utilize quantum bits (qubits) as the fundamental units of quantum information.
 A qubit can be an elementary particle, such as an electron, photon, or atomic nucleus.
 A defining characteristic of a qubit is its ability to exist in a state representing both 0 and 1 simultaneously, a phenomenon known as superposition.
+Particularly, a qubit is usually represented as $\ket{\phi}=\alpha\ket{0} + \beta\ket{1}$, where $\alpha$ and $\beta$ are complex coefficients.
 Additionally, a group of qubits can form a highly correlated state that cannot be fully described by the individual states of the qubits alone—a phenomenon referred to as entanglement \cite{horodecki2009quantum}.
-When a pair of entangled qubits, also referred to as an Einstein-Podolsky-Rosen (EPR) pair, is shared between two users, secret information can be transmitted from one to the other not through a physical link but via quantum measurement—a process known as quantum teleportation.
+For example, if two qubits $A$ and $B$ are maximally entangled, their state (i.e., Bell pairs) can be in one of the following four bases: $\Phi_{AB}^{\pm}=\frac{1}{\sqrt{2}}(\ket{0_A0_B}\pm\ket{1_A1_B})$ and $\Psi_{AB}^{\pm}=\frac{1}{\sqrt{2}}(\ket{0_A1_B}\pm\ket{1_A0_B})$.
+In this work, we refer to the Bell pair as the Einstein-Podolsky-Rosen (EPR) pair.
+When an EPR pair is shared between two users, secret quantum information can be transmitted from one to the other not through a physical link but via quantum measurement which is known as quantum teleportation.

-In quantum teleportation, entanglement generation and swapping enable the transfer of qubits between two arbitrarily distant nodes by employing a chain of intermediate nodes that perform a series of measurements and operations.
-As illustrated in Fig. \ref{fig:generation_and_swapping}, consider three users: Alice, Carol, and Bob.
-There are two quantum channels, one between Alice and Carol, and another between Carol and Bob.
-Alice seeks to establish a connection with Bob through entanglement swapping.
-Both Alice and Bob first generate two pairs of EPRs.
-They then send one qubit from their respective pairs to Carol via quantum channels.
-Carol performs entanglement swapping, teleporting the qubit entangled with Alice to Bob, and therefore establishes a direct entanglement between Alice and Bob, even though they have never directly interacted.